Help your customers help themselves.

 A good knowledge base will also give a boost to your customer support agents by:

-Helping them be more productive: customer service agents already spend more time than anyone on various interactions.
-Shifting basic support queries over to the knowledge base frees up your support staff for the really important issues.
+- Helping them be more productive: Shifting basic support queries over to the knowledge base frees up your support staff for the really important issues.

-Making them happier: studies have shown that customer service employees are happier when they’re able to spend more time on meaningful interactions with customers (for example, preempting a problem rather than resolving it after it has already negatively affected the customer.)
+- Making them happier: Employees are happier when they’re able to spend more time on meaningful interactions.
+(For example, preempting a problem rather than resolving it after it has already negatively affected the customer.)

-Something to keep in mind is that a knowledge base isn’t there to replace the human beings you have in your support team—it’s to assist them, while allowing your customers the luxury of getting answers to their questions with no hassle involved.
+Keep in mind, knowledge base software isn’t there to replace the humans on your support team.
+It’s there to assist them, while allowing your customers the luxury of getting answers to their questions with no hassle.

-You’ll save time and money on high-volume, simple questions, and make your customers and support team feel happier and more productive.
+You’ll save time and money on high-volume, simple questions, and make your customers and team members happier and more productive.
 What’s not to love?

-Your knowledge base has to do more than just exist.
+Your knowledge base tool must do more than just exist.
 It has to be good.
-The first thing to get used to is that a knowledge base is, at its core, documentation.
+The first thing to note is that a knowledge base is, at its core, documentation.
 According to the Oxford dictionary:

 Documentation is the media—text, images, and video—that explain a product or service, the material that provides official information.

 Keep that in mind when thinking about your knowledge base.
-You’re not writing a blog post, or a novel.
+You’re not writing a blog post on wordpress or a novel.
 You’re writing documentation.

 Like any other documentation, your knowledge base should: